- Our Services

 Typical Reaction from the Architects

 Attack the messenger rather than fix the problem.
-Criticism of any kind is bad because "green" is good; don't criticize green because that would prevent people from adoption green.
+Criticism of any kind is bad because "green" is good; don't criticize green because that would prevent people from adopting green.
 The interesting thing is that Prince Charles actually "gets it" but his rather astute observations are downplayed! —JWL

 “Michael Zatz, manager of the commercial building program for Energy Star, an EPA program to promote energy-efficient products and practices . . . says Energy Star has a user-support line that gets calls from green-building owners and managers who are disappointed in their building’s energy performance.”(4).